Winter Wonderland – Working in Construction in the Winter Months

 13th December 2015

-Working in construction can be a strain, especially when the festive weather is on its way!
+Working in construction in the winter months can be hard!
 Conditions such as cold sores, arthritis, asthma, joint pain and even heart attacks are linked with prolonged exposure to cold weather.
 Here at Bromak, we acknowledge that keeping workers as healthy and happy as possible is a top priority, so we’ve compiled a list of tips and tricks to help keep you nice and warm when working outdoors this winter.

 1. Use gloves, not pockets!